top of page

 You encouraged my direction in my drawings, you helped me during some of my darkest moments, always offering your support, empathy, humor, kindness, and friendship.

-So many times I have wanted to reach out to you and to thank you for having been such a good friend to me while I was at UPenn.
+So many times I have wanted to reach out to you and to thank you for having been such a good friend to me while I was at Penn.
 You encouraged my direction in my drawings, you helped me during some of my darkest moments, always offering your support, empathy, humor, kindness, and friendship.

 We met in the darkroom of the university.
 I quickly learned of your gift for photography.
 How much I loved your work, and still do.
 From that first encounter, we were inseparable that first year.
 Your wisdom informed me that you were an old soul.
 Your levity and sense of humor told me that you had transcended the challenges of life.